go-spatial/atlante/atlante/grids/grid5k/README.md

 # Properties

-The provider support s the following properties
+The provider supports the following properties

 * `type` (string) : [required] should be 'grid5k'
 * `name` (string) : [required] the name of the provider (this will be normalized to the lowercase version)